semgrep/semgrep-docs/docs/faq.md

 ### How is Semgrep different than linters?

 Linters use static analysis but typically have a narrower scope for analysis (most rules typically operate on a single line).
-Some linters also cover stylistic decisions — tabs vs. spaces, for instance — but Semgrep doesn’t care about whitespace or formatting.
+Some linters also cover stylistic decisions (for example use of tabs versus spaces), but Semgrep doesn’t care about whitespace or formatting.

-Semgrep’s [registry](https://semgrep.dev/explore) has rulesets inspired by the rules of many popular linters and checkers, including ESLint, RuboCop, Bandit, and FindSecBugs.
+Semgrep’s [registry](https://semgrep.dev/explore) includes rulesets inspired by the rules of many popular linters and checkers, including ESLint, RuboCop, Bandit, and FindSecBugs.
 But Semgrep also allows you to enable multiple rulesets at the same time without adding linter-specific artifacts or installation to your code repository.

 Some popular linter tools may use tools like Semgrep as an internal engine, and we encourage this!
 For instance, the popular scanner _NodeJSScan_ was re-written to use Semgrep as the core.